alberic24/CV_builder/README.md

 Use of react-router-dom for navigation between the application's various pages.
 Use of Axios to make HTTP requests to the Laravel backend.

-Key components :

-*Login.jsx:

-Login form with status management for email, password, errors and loading.
-Sends login information via POST request to endpoint /login.
-Management of responses and redirection to the CVInfos page if the connection is successful.

-*RegisterForm.jsx :

-Registration form for new users.

-*Header.jsx :

-Application header with navigation links.
-CVInfos.jsx and CVTemplates.jsx:
-Pages for managing CV information and selecting CV templates.
 Axios configuration :

 Axios configuration to include CSRF token in request headers.